iffyaiyan/airbnb-Seatle/README.md

 * There is a general tendency that a hotel having more no of beds are charging more money
 * Most rooms are available in the month of December, March etc which mean less people are visiting Seattle during this time whereas a large no of reviews in the month of August, July and September indicates People are visiting Seattle during this time of the year.
 * Excluding "Other Neighbourhoods", most popular neighbourhoods are Downtown, Capital Hill and Central Area

+One can more in my [blog](https://medium.com/@mansuri4638/my-first-story-seattle-airbnb-26cac2524ab5?sk=379482f15e85882651440cb0162d25d9)

 <a name="Acknowledgements"></a>
 # Acknowledgements
+This was my first project ever so I have taken some ideas from [here](https://raw.githubusercontent.com/raziakhalidbutt/Seatle-Airbnb-CRISP-Udacity-project/master/README.md)
 This dataset is part of Airbnb Inside, and the original source can be found [here](https://www.kaggle.com/airbnb/seattle)